ADolhov/Next.js-14-Masterclass/02. Layout/3. generateMetadata/challenge/README.md

 2. For each page, implement the following:

 - Define a unique title for the page.
-For example, the "page.js" page might have the title "Home," and the "about.js" page might have the title "About Us."
+For example, the "page.jsx" page might have the title "Home," and the "about.js" page might have the title "About Us."
 - Create a description for each page, which should be a short summary of the content.
 - Specify image URLs for social media sharing (e.g., Open Graph images).